goedgeai/dropt-cli/examples/configs/README.md

     return result
 ```
-* `run()` recevies all required parameters of a model as a Python dictionary, which includes the hyper-parameters to be tuned
+* `run()` receives all required parameters of a model as a Python dictionary, which includes the hyper-parameters to be tuned
-* `result` should be a floating point number indicating the performance of the resulting model (e.g. accuracy)
+* `result` should be a floating-point number indicating the performance of the resulting model (e.g. accuracy)

 #### mode
 * The optimization mode of the project (`max` or `min`).